Orontius of Lecce

-Saint Orontius of Lecce (Sant'Oronzo, sometimes Oronzio or Aronzo; Leccese: Santu Ronzu) is venerated as a saint by the Roman Catholic Church, along with two other figures associated with his legend, Fortunatus and Justus.
+Saint Orontius of Lecce (Sant'Oronzo, sometimes Oronzio or Aronzo; Leccese: Santu Ronzu) is venerated as a saint by the Catholic Church, along with two other figures associated with his legend, Fortunatus and Justus.
 He is viewed as the first bishop of Lecce.

 Legend

 A twelfth-century manuscript records one version of Orontius' legend.
-Justus was a disciple of Saint Paul who on his way to Rome when he was shipwrecked at Salento, on the beach of San Cataldo.
+Justus was a disciple of Saint Paul who, on his way to Rome, was shipwrecked at Salento, on the beach of San Cataldo.
 He converted two citizens of Rudiae (present-day Lecce), Orontius and Fortunatus (Orontius was Fortunatus' uncle), to Christianity.
 Orontius' father, Publius, had been treasurer to the emperor, and Orontius had succeeded him to this office.